tektutor/conan-march-2026/Day1/README.md

 - OS Package Managers - ( apt, brew, yum, dnf, rpm, etc., )
     - installs packages on the OS level
     - we could only have one version of third-party library on the OS level which is made visible for all users on the server
+- If we extract thirdy party binary tar ball manually then on the OS, we need to adjust the respective bashrc script on the user level each time we work on a project so that the project preferred library path appears first in the environment PATH variable
 - Why OS Package Managers aren't ideal for this?
   - in case, we want to use different versions of same third-party library on different projects on the same system it is not possible
 - Conan on the other hand, supports using differnt version of same third-party library on different projects on the same system without a conflict